watchep/watchep.github.io/projects.markdown

 expanded to create training samples that better reflect data.
 <br>
 *Trainee: Hadley Santana Queiroz (UCB).
 Mentor: Paolo Calafiura (LBNL).*
+* **Unfolding Experimental Distributions at Scale.**<br>
+Unfolding is one of the main computational tasks across HEP to measure differential cross sections.
+The purpose of this project is to expand the capabilities and scalability of the OmniFold algorithm by using the Perlmutter supercomputer as a platform.
+This will require implementation of multi-GPU support using distributed data parallelism and support for multiple frameworks.
+*Trainee: Abdelrahman Elabd (UW).
+Mentor: Wahid Bhimji (LBNL).*
+* **Event Filter Tracking and Track Building Optimization.**<br>
+We will see an increase in data generation rates and complexity per event with the upgraded HL-LHC.
+New tracking algorithms that require fewer computational resources will need to be developed to run at the trigger level.
+The most expensive stage of the pipeline is the graph segmentation which produces track candidates.
+This project will optimize and rewrite the connected components and walkthrough algorithms, using junction removal to improve performance.<br>
+*Trainee: Levi Condren (UCI).
+Mentors: Xiangyang Ju (LBNL) and Daniel Murnane (LBNL).*

 [jekyll-organization]: https://github.com/watchep